Xiaoyu2425/mEQO/README.md

 ## 3. Input data format

 Input for EQO is simply the microbiome compositon and the functional/environmental variable.
 For the microbiome, rows are samples and columns are taxa.
 If you are looking for a functional group whose relative abundance is stable across samples, then no functional/environmental variable will be needed.
-If you your functional/environmental variable is categorical (e.g., different types of diseases), then you need to provide a binary matrix, whose rows are samples and columns are categories.
+If your functional/environmental variable is categorical (e.g., different types of diseases), then you need to provide a binary matrix, whose rows are samples and columns are categories.
 Samples belong to a category are assigned one, otherwise zero.

 ## 4. Example